OriOrihuela/Java/JavaExercises/GeometricFigures/exercise2/readme.md

 1. Write a program that creates objects of the geometric figures that are proposed next.
 2. Add them to an array.
 3. Scroll through it showing the name of the figure and the area of all of them in the console the objects included in it.
+4. Create two interfaces: `Drawable` and `Drawables`, and make some geometric figures implement them.
 ## Tasks
 1. Define a `Circle` class to instantiate objects of this geometric figure, which allows to calculate its area from its radius.
 2. Define a `Rectangle` class to instantiate objects of this geometric figure, which allows to calculate its area from its sides.